cowhorse7/startup/notes.md

 to query for documents, use the 'find' function on the collection obj.
 Note that find is asynchronous so we use 'await' (afterwards) to ensure the promise(s) have resolved before moving on.
 If you do not supply parameters to 'find', you will receive all docs in collection with a managed data service, your service will grow or shrink to support the desired capacity-- in short, take care of itself.
 *we will use data service Atlas with MongoDB

+to remember a user's data, we need a way to uniquely associate said data with a particular credential. ie, authenticate a user (such as with an email and password).
+You can remember this authentication by storing an authentication token on the user's device, such as a cookie. you must also determine what a given user is authorized to do on your app.
+You can store authorization power with user information.
+A complex app will usually have much authorization representation that controls a user's access to every part of it. authentication and authorization can be complex and are prime targets for hackers. many service/package developers have created solutions to help you authorization services use standard protocols like OAuth, AML and OIDC.
+SSO = Single Sign On, a concept allowing a user to use the same credentials for multiple web apps (such as, using your google credentials on other sites)
+Federated login allows a user to log in once and immediately reuses your auth token to log in to multiple sites (such as logging in to gmail and you can get into drive and docs without logging in for each one)